CheeseLad/redbrick-webmaster-exam-2024/README.md

 18. How is data integrated in Jamstack web applications, during both run-time and build-time, from data sources such as Content Management Systems (CMS) and third-party APIs?

 ```
+During build-time, data is fetched from sources like Content Management Systems and third-party APIs and pre-rendered into static assets.
+This approach optimizes performance by reducing server load and ensuring faster page loads for users.
+Additionally, run-time integration enables dynamic content updates and interactions through client-side JavaScript fetching data from APIs as needed.
 ```

 19. What is Server-Side Rendering (SSR) and Hydration, and when would they be used in Jamstack web applications?